 Keep in mind: you can also use a Roku web browser to screen cast VLC from your MacBook, Windows laptop, iPhone or Android.

-Additionally, I’ll also be covering alternative ways to get VLC on Roku without screen mirroring or casting later in this post.
+I’ll be covering all the ways you can use VLC on Roku, including alternative ways to get VLC on Roku without screen mirroring or casting.

 - Power on a device such as PC or phone with VLC.